 In the 19th and 20th centuries, great advances have been made in medical science.
 While there was a general turning towards chemical synthesis of “active ingredients” rather than use of whole plant or plant essences, there has been a considerable amount of research into the powers of the essential oils.

 Why We Use AromatherapyAromatherapy is not a new discipline but unfortunately in our synthetic chemistry oriented age it has often been an overlooked one.
 Fortunately, this is changing and there is a renewed interest in this ancient discipline.
 The use of Aromatherapy aligns well with our core values which include our belief that the natural world our Creator made for us already has the recipes for good health if we choose to study them close enough.
 We have the benefit of centuries of work in this area and we ignore this research at our own peril.
 In this scientific age, new advances have enabled us to engage with novel and often very successful treatments.
 However, there is also a dark side.
-In our food chain we are exposed to genetically modified crops.
-Some companies are genetically engineering seeds to prevent those plants reseeding (presumably so the manufacturers can control sales and distribution and ultimately food supplies).
+In our food chain we are exposed to genetically modified crops and some companies are even genetically engineering seeds to prevent those plants reseeding (presumably so the manufacturers can control sales and distribution and ultimately, food supplies).
 We consume modified soy and trans fats, synthetic flavours and colouring and our drugs can have quite horrendous side effects.
 With all these invasions, it is not surprising to find that large population segments seem to be suffering chronic degradations in health.

 The pendulum is swinging back as people are more and more turning back to natural products.
 There is now a large accumulated body of knowledge available to us with further excellent ongoing research being conducted (such as treatment of cancer with essential oils) and it is this body of knowledge we draw on in formulating our own products.